Private investigator looking into Industrial Espionage

 "Let's lay it all on the line shall we.
 Your company approached my boss to find out who is supplying proprietary software to the marketplace.
 The leak, apart from losing you hundreds of thousands of dollars is also jeopardising the buyout of the firm by Elron Tektronix, a major wheeler and dealer in the computers and software industry."

-"Your brother is not in favour of the sell-out, wanting to keep the company and continue the expansion himself.
+"Your brother is not in favor of the sell-out, wanting to keep the company and continue the expansion himself.
 You though, are prepared to sell it off and enjoy the proceeds."

 "All correct, Mr Taylor, but what progress has been made?"